 questions, check with me.
 This is the only reminder that you will

-After the two introductory chapters (chapters 1 – 2) and the last concluding chapter (chapter 17), the course is divided into three core areas; Factor Accumulation (chapters 3 – 6); Productivity (chapters 7 – 11); and Fundamentals (chapters 12 – 16, omitting the discussion in chapter 15 on geography and climate).
+After the two introductory chapters (chapters 1 – 2) and the last concluding chapter (chapter 17), the course is divided into three core areas; Factor Accumulation (chapters 3 – 6); Productivity (chapters 7 – 11); and Fundamentals (chapters 12 – 16).
 We will cover all the mentioned chapters, but not all will be covered in the same depth.
 There are many "boxed" articles throughout the textbook.
 They are relatively short and are designed to supplement the lecture materials.
-I mostly do not cover the "boxed" articles on time.
+I mostly do not cover the "boxed" articles.
 You are, however, responsible for all the "boxed" articles whether or not they are discussed in class.

 I. Introduction to Growth Economics